 I am interested in developing and applying statistical methods to analyze intra-individual variability and long-term change.
 Specifically, my research interests include (1) dynamic factor models and time series models from both Frequentist and Bayesian perspectives and (2) models for longitudinal data.
 My areas of substantive research concern various aspects of social-emotional development and academic achievement.
 I am also interested in the application of quantitative methods in education, health, and I/O related research.

-Song, H. & Zhang, Z. (in progress).
-Analyzing Multiple Multivariate Time Series Data Using Multilevel Dynamic Factor Models.
+Song, H. & Zhang, Z. (2014).
+Analyzing Multiple Multivariate Time Series Using Multilevel Dynamic Factor Models.
+Multivariate Behavioral Research, 49, 67-77.

 Song, H., & Ferrer, E. (2012).
 Bayesian Analysis of Random Coefficient Dynamic Factor Models.
 Multivariate Behavioral Research, 47, 26-60.